compounderfi/compounderfi-v2-core/docs/index.md

 ## Compounder

+### Important Preface
-Owner refers to the owner of the uniswapv3 NFT
+* `Owner` refers to the owner of the uniswapv3 NFT
-Caller refers to the person who calls the AutoCompound function for the owner, which will automatically reinvest the fees for that position
+* `Caller` refers to the person who calls the AutoCompound function for the owner, will automatically reinvest the fees for that position
-Position refers to the uniswap v3 position/NFT Protocol refers to compounder.fi, the organization who created this contract
+* `Position` refers to the uniswap v3 position/NFT
+* `Protocol` refers to compounder.fi, the organization who created this contract

 ### Q96